Realiserad/fish-ai/README.md

 ## 🐾 Data privacy

-When using the plugin, `fish-ai` submits the name of your OS and the commandline buffer to the LLM.
+When using the plugin, `fish-ai` submits the name of your OS and the commandline buffer to the language model.

-When you codify or complete a command, it also sends the contents of any files you mention (as long as the file is readable), and when you explain or complete a command, the output from `<command> --help` is provided to the LLM for reference.
+When you codify or complete a command, it also sends the contents of any files you mention (as long as the file is readable), and when you explain or complete a command, the output from `<command> --help` is provided to the language model for reference.

 `fish-ai` can also send an excerpt of your commandline history when completing a command.
 This is disabled by default.

-Finally, to fix the previous command, the previous commandline buffer, along with any terminal output and the corresponding exit code is sent to the LLM.
+Finally, to fix the previous command, the previous commandline buffer, along with any terminal output and the corresponding exit code is sent to the language model.

-If you are concerned with data privacy, you should use a self-hosted LLM.
+If you are concerned with data privacy, you should use a self-hosted language model.
 When hosted locally, no data ever leaves your machine.

 ### Redaction of sensitive information

-The plugin attempts to redact sensitive information from the prompt before submitting it to the LLM.
+The plugin attempts to redact sensitive information from the prompt before submitting it to the language model.
 Sensitive information is replaced by the `<REDACTED>` placeholder.

 The following information is redacted: